Disclaimer: I f*cking finally finished! I own all!

 They were racing along the greenish lake, halfway across the valley, when Thrall felt a surge of corrupted energy all around them, and he barely had time to yell a warning before the lake boiled upwards and spewed forth vaguely humanoid shapes composed of water and wood and all fury.

 "Elementals!" he gasped.
-In horror, he watched the twisted elementals attack everything in their vicinity, smashing and smothering with quiet satisfaction.
+The twisted elementals began attacking everything in their vicinity, smashing and smothering their way through the troops.
 This was no trick of the Hollow One's; rather, it was a primeval reaction from the forest, convulsing to expel the intruders.
 He heard the desperate yells and horns being sounded as commanders fought to keep their forces under control, but knew that it would hardly matter.
 The Felwood itself had risen against them.
 He turned Gnasher around.

 "NO!
 Keep going!"
 Gildhaft veered his stallion around and blocked Thrall's path.
 "I have to try and calm the forest," he shouted back.
 "Out of my way, or I will kill you, human!"